unkcpz/tatzelwurm/DESIGN.md

 On the contrary, less often booking check will cause the missions not efficiently assigned and therefore jams the pipeline.
 To ensure the good rate of throughput and avoid leaving workers to unnessesary idle, the booking checking is happened in the following case:

-- when new mission is filed and coordinator aware of it.
+- when it is certain that the state of table is changed such as new process opened and process terminated.
 - in the certain interval it ask itself to chek the booking and keep things ongoing.

 It requires to benchmark the performance of booking check on a very big table and decide which should be the proper default interval for booking check.